section-engineering-education/engineering-education/content/articles/decision-making-and branching-in-java/index.md

 The program checks if the `category` type is `mathematics`.
 If this is `true` then additional bonus_marks are added to the student's score.

 ### The if-else statement
-The `if-else` condition can be regarded as an extension of the `if` statement.
+The `if-else` condition can be regarded to as an advancement in the `if` statement since the `if-else` statement has only few upgrades from the `if` statement.

 Here is how the `if-else` syntax looks: